 Each phase, or matrix, represents a specific aspect of the product’s requirements.
 Relationships between elements are evaluated for each phase.
-Only the most important aspects of each phase are deployed into the next matrix .
+Only the most important aspects of each phase are illustrated in the next paragraphs .

-- Phase 1, Product Planning: mainly it is building the House of Quality.
-Initiated by the marketing Phase 1 is also called The House of Quality.
+- Phase 1, Product Planning: It is building the House of Quality which is initiated by the marketing team, Phase 1 is also called The House of Quality.
 Many organizations only get through this phase of a QFD process.
-Phase 1 documents customer requirements, warranty data, competitive opportunities, product measurements, competing for product measures, and the technical ability of the organization to meet each customer requirement.
-Getting good data from the customer in Phase 1 is critical to the success of the entire QFD process.
+This phase documents customer requirements, warranty data, competitive opportunities, product measurements, competition for product measures, and the technical ability of the organization to meet each customer requirement.
+Getting good data from the customer in this phase is critical to the success of the entire QFD process.

 - Phase 3, Process Planning: Process planning comes next and is owned by manufacturing engineering.
-During process planning, manufacturing processes are flowcharts and process parameters (or target values) are documented.
+During that, process planning, manufacturing processes, flowcharts and process parameters (Target Values) are documented.

 The House of Quality

-House of Quality is a diagram , resembling a house, used for defining the relationship between customer desires and the firm/product capabilities.
-It is a part of the Quality Function Deployment (QFD) and it utilizes a planning matrix to relate what the customer wants to how a firm (that produces the products) is going to meet those wants.
+House of Quality is a diagram , resembling a house, used for defining the relationship between customer desires and needs, and the organization/product capabilities.
+It is a part of the Quality Function Deployment (QFD) and it utilizes a planning matrix to relate what the customer wants to how the organization (that produces the products) is going to meet those wants.

 House of Quality appeared in 1972 in the design of an oil tanker by Mitsubishi Heavy Industries.
 Akao has reiterated numerous times that a House of Quality is not QFD, it is just an example of one tool.